aleenakurian/Food-Recommendation-System/README.md

 2. **Time of Day:** Next, you let the system know whether it's breakfast, lunch, or dinner.
 Your craving might differ depending on the hour.

 3. **Flavor Type:** You can specify the flavor profile you're in the mood for.
-Is it something sweet, spicy, or maybe a combination of these?
+Is it something sweet, spicy, or even sour!

 4. **Course Type:** Are you looking for a side dish, a main course, or a dessert?
 Specify your course type to narrow down the options.